Cromane GAA

-Réalt na Mara, Cromane, is a Gaelic Athletic Association club from the fishing village of Cromane, eight miles west of Killorglin in County Kerry, Ireland.
+Réalt na Mara, Cromane, is a Gaelic Athletic Association football club from the village of Cromane, County Kerry, Ireland.

 Cromane play football in maroon and white colours.
 The club fields teams from under-8 to senior level.
 The club's name is derived from the village's church, also called Réalt na Mara (Star of the Sea in English).
 The local national school also carries the same name.

 There was a club in Cromane in the mid-1950s.
-Indeed, in 1954, Pat O'Shea played for the Kerry minors as a Cromane player.
+In 1954, Pat O'Shea played for the Kerry minors as a Cromane player.

 Players

-Since 1983 – when the current club was reformed – players such as 2015 GAA Football All-Star Donnchadh Walsh, Sean O'Sullivan, Patie Casey (1987 Kerry minor), Seán Walsh, and Deavan O'Flaherty have worn the green and gold of Kerry.
+Since 1983 – when the current club was reformed – players such as 2015 GAA Football All-Star Donnchadh Walsh, Sean O'Sullivan, Patie Casey (1987 Kerry minor), Seán Walsh, and Deavan O'Flaherty have played with the Kerry inter-county teams.

-In May 2019 Kieran O'Sullivan became the latest Cromane club man to play Kerry minor football when he lined out against Cork in Páirc Uí Rinn, Cork city.
+In May 2019, Kieran O'Sullivan became one of the latest Cromane club members to play Kerry minor football when he lined out against Cork in Páirc Uí Rinn, Cork city.

-Kieran continued to line out at corner-back in each of the Kerry minors' 2019 championship matches.
-Their season ended with a narrow 0-14 to 0-13 All-Ireland semi-final defeat to Galway in Croke Park.
+O'Sullivan continued to line out at corner-back in each of the Kerry minors' 2019 championship matches.
+Their season ended with an All-Ireland semi-final defeat to Galway in Croke Park.

-In 2022, Liam O'Neill became the latest Cromane man to feature for the Kerry minor footballers.
+In 2022, Liam O'Neill became one of the latest Cromane players to feature for the Kerry minor footballers.
 He was part of the panel that contested the Munster final against Cork in May 2022.